Individual Evaluation Report or IER is the model on which the evaluation of the individual proposal dedicated to the EIC Accelerator is based.

 In practice, with subcontracting, the estimated budget and the planned procedure for selecting subcontractors must be appropriate.
 Specifically:

-As far as the Technological Relevance Level or TRL is concerned, the proposal is considered in case it receives the “Seal of Excellence” and in view of compliance with the General Block Exemption Regulation (GBER).
+Overall, as far as the Technological Relevance Level or TRL is concerned, the proposal is considered in case it receives the “Seal of Excellence” and in view of compliance with the General Block Exemption Regulation (GBER).

 The question regarding TRL will be: does the proposed project contain activities above TRL 8?
 TRL 8 corresponds to “complete and qualified system” (not yet tested in the operational environment).

-Finally, whether or not the proposal provides for the use of human embryonic stem cells or hESC, what is assessed is essentially the rationale for the use or not of them to achieve the scientific objectives of the proposal.
+Lastly, whether or not the proposal provides for the use of human embryonic stem cells or hESC, what is assessed is essentially the rationale for the use or not of them to achieve the scientific objectives of the proposal.

 On the other hand, the scope of the proposal is assessed on whether it corresponds, in whole or in part, to the description of the topic on which it is presented in the relevant part of the work program.

-Find all you need to know about TRL here:
+Find all you need to know about TRL here.